 Klinsmann angry over son’s tweet about Donovan

-STANFORD, Calif.
-(AP) — U.S. coach Jurgen Klinsmann says his son should apologize to Landon Donovan for a "disrespectful" tweet after the U.S. star was cut from the World Cup roster.
+STANFORD, California (AP) — U.S. coach Jurgen Klinsmann says his son should apologize to Landon Donovan for a “disrespectful” tweet after the U.S. star was cut from the World Cup roster.

-Jonathan Klinsmann, a goalkeeper on the U.S. Under-18 roster announced last month, followed Thursday's roster announcement by tweeting: "HAHAHAHAHAHAH DONOVAN HAHAHAHAA I DIDNT EVEN NOTICE UNTIL MY PHONE NOTIFIED ME" followed by four emoticons with tears and another "HAHA."
+Jonathan Klinsmann, a goalkeeper on the U.S. Under-18 roster, followed Thursday’s World Cup roster announcement by tweeting: “HAHAHAHAHAHAH DONOVAN HAHAHAHAA I DIDNT EVEN NOTICE UNTIL MY PHONE NOTIFIED ME” followed by four emoticons with tears and another “HAHA.”
 The account was quickly deleted.

-"Hugely disappointed.
-I called him right away," the elder Klinsmann said during a news conference Friday.
-"He realized just a few minutes after that what he's done.
-He came out of school kind of fooling around with his classmates, and they just went off on Twitter, not being aware of that he's actually followed on Twitter."
+“Hugely disappointed.
+I called him right away,” the elder Klinsmann said Friday.
+“He realized just a few minutes after that what he’s done.
+He came out of school kind of fooling around with his classmates, and they just went off on Twitter, not being aware of that he’s actually followed on Twitter.”